s-r-e-e-r-a-j/IPAnalyzer/README.md

 - **Tested on Kali Linux:** This tool is specifically built for Linux distributions, like Kali Linux.
 It has been tested on **Kali Linux** to ensure compatibility and smooth functioning.
 - **Works on other Linux-based distros:** Should work seamlessly on other Linux-based operating systems with similar setups.
   ## License
-This tool is Licensed under the mit license
+This tool is open-source and available under the MIT License.